cj-mills/christianjmills/_posts/2021-3-20-Crop-Images-on-the-GPU-In-Unity.md

 ### Define Variables

-Create a public `GameObject` called `screen`.
+Create a public `GameObject` variable called `screen`.
 We'll be using this screen to confirm our script is correctly cropping the test images.
 Add a public `bool` variable called `cropImage` as well.
 This will let us toggle whether to crop the image during runtime.
 Lastly, we'll create a private `RenderTexture` called `image` to store a copy of the original  test image.

 ![crop-script-public-variables](..\images\crop-images-on-gpu-tutorial.png\crop-script-define-variables.png)